Recap: Buffy The Vampire Slayer S 6 E 9 Smashed

 (Death Glare at the others who finally get the point and start rummaging in their bag for the freeze ray)

-- Interplay of Sex and Violence: Getting into a No-Holds-Barred Beatdown with Spike gets Buffy so excited she gives into her lust for him.
+- Interplay of Sex and Violence: Four and a half years of Foe Yay and UST culminate in a No-Holds-Barred Beatdown with Spike getting Buffy so excited she gives into her lust for him.

 - Interrogation by Vandalism: Spike gets the Trio to work for him by holding their limited edition Boba Fett action figure hostage.

 - Ironic Echo: In "The Gift" Spike said that he's a monster, but he likes the fact that Buffy treats him like a man.
 Here Buffy says, "You're not a man.
 You're a thing!" causing Spike to act like a monster again.